microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 4. Now follow the instructions used with the command guide for changing any of the settings.
 The command guide can be found above under the link labeled 'RN4678 User Guide'.

 ## Summary
-This example has shown how to use a Cap Touch Click, an AdaFruit NeoPixel, and 2 RN4678 Bluetooth Click modules to create a Cubicle Doorbell system that uses the PIC16F18075 device.
+This example has shown how to use a Cap Touch Click, an AdaFruit NeoPixel, and 2 RN4678 Bluetooth Click modules to create a Cubicle Doorbell system that uses the PIC16F18075.